nanoframework/nanoFramework.M5Stack/README.md

 };
 ```

-On the M5AtomLite it's called `Button`.
+On the Atom Lite it's called `Button`.
 You can get access to the status of the button, the events and everything you need.
 For example:

 ```csharp
 M5AtomLite.Button.Press +=> (sender, e)